Escape the busy tourist hotspots and discover the quirky side of Germany off the beaten path at these weird and

 After all, it was once home to an eccentric scientist, John Konrad Dippel.
 He was responsible for chilling experiments with animals – and human body parts!
 Many people speculate that the mad scientist – as they now call him – inspired the fictional Victor Frankenstein and his ungodly monster.
 Whether or not this is true, a visit to the eerie castle certainly makes for a memorable adventure in Germany off the beaten track.
 The castle grounds are free to explore and there is a restaurant serving typical local food and German beer.
-If you’re feeling really brave, though, swing by on October 31.
+If you’re feeling really brave, though, swing by on 31 October.
 For one night only, the castle comes alive for the terrifying Halloween Festival!

 Step back in time along the Fachwerkstraße

 Germany is the ideal place to take a fun road trip.
 Indeed, there are more than 80 scenic roads that run from the Fairy Tale Route to the Cheese Route to the Old Salt Road, and beyond.
 But if you want to glimpse into the past and see what Germany looked like before the devastation of WWI and WWII, then take a trip along the Fachwerkstraße, or Timber-Frame Road.
 Almost 100 cities and towns lie along this 3,000-kilometer route leading from the River Elbein in the north to Lake Constance in the south.

 These settlements feature traditional timber-framed houses that have gone largely untouched since the 1300s.
 Wandering along the cobbled streets between these preserved homes will make you feel like you’ve stepped back in time.
 Among the most scenic villages is Meersburg with its old medieval castle complete with a drawbridge and dungeon.
 Meanwhile, the UNESCO World Heritage Site of Quedlinburg is revered as ‘an exceptional example of a medieval European town’.

 Go topsy-turvy at the Upside-Down House of Trassenheide